Corporate Governance

 2002

-• Voluntary establishment of Nominating Committee, Compensation Committee, and Risk Committee as internal committees of the Board of Directors
+• Establishment of voluntary Nominating Committee, Compensation Committee, and Risk Committee as internal committees of the Board of Directors

 2005

-• Voluntary establishment of Audit Committee as internal committee of the Board of Directors
+• Establishment of voluntary Audit Committee as internal committee of the Board of Directors

 2006

-• Formulation of "Basic Policy on Internal Control Systems" through internal control resolution made based on "Our Mission" and "Code of Conduct" in order to establish frameworks for ensuring appropriate operations
+• Formulation of "Basic Policy on Internal Control Systems" through resolutions on internal control based on "Our Mission" and "Code of Conduct" in order to establish frameworks for ensuring appropriate operations

 2010

-• Listing of shares on the New York Stock Exchange in order to improve transparency of financial reporting, increase convenience for investors, and diversify fund procurement methods
+• Listing of shares on the New York Stock Exchange to improve transparency of financial reporting, increase convenience for investors, and diversify fund procurement methods

 2015